 Semester Three: Provided jointly by Newcastle University and University of Groningen

 Modules will be offered subject to availability.

-Applicants whose first language is not English require IELTS 6.5 or equivalent, with a minimum of 6.5 in written English, and a minimum of 6.0 in all other sub skills.
-Please be aware we do not accept the pre-sessional English programme for entry onto this programme.
+Applicants whose first language is not English require IELTS 6.5 or equivalent, with a minimum of 6.5 in written English, and a minimum of 6.0 in all other sub-skills.
+Please be aware we do not accept the pre-sessional English programme for entry into this programme.

 Applicants should quote the programme code 4120F on the application form.

 International students will require a UK Tier 4 student visa for their first semester at Newcastle University, this visa will be curtailed when relocated to the University of Groningen for the second semester.

 To obtain your visa for The Netherlands you will have to prove to the Dutch immigration authorities that your financial resources are sufficient to support yourself during your stay.
 The Admissions Office at the University of Groningen expects you to transfer €10,750 which includes a non-refundable legal fee of €300 for your visa and residence permit, this will be payable during Semester one.
 Once you have paid this deposit the University of Groningen will apply for your visa on your behalf.
 The deposit minus the legal fee will be returned to you once you have opened a Dutch bank account with a local bank.
 Please note that it is NOT possible to arrange a visa for yourself at the Dutch embassy in your home country or in the UK.

 All students are welcome to return to Newcastle University for their research semester to carry out their dissertation.
 International students are required to apply for a student visitor visa for this period; this can be applied for whilst in The Netherlands.
 Note that a student visitor visa does not allow students to work whilst in the UK and they must leave at the end of the programme of study.